moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/vocabulary/js-vocabulary.md

 There are four 'primitive' or basic data types, from which all others can be created
-// DM: todoMM: make each into a bullet point, using minimal These are known as integer (whole numbers), real (numbers with a fraction part), Boolean (True/False) and char (characters).
+// DM: todoMM: make each into a bullet point, using minimal These are known as:

+- integer (whole numbers),
+- real (numbers with a fraction part),
+- Boolean (True/False) and
+- char (characters).
   DM: todoMM: again, bullet points, for faster reading.
 Use minimal characters, i.e., don't put each in ``, just each gets a bullet point
-* String
+- String
-But in JavaScript there are eight: (`String`, `Number`, `Boolean`, `Undefined`, `Null`) as primitive, and (`Bigint`, `Symbol`, `Object`) as non-primitive.
+  But in JavaScript there are eight:
+- String
+- Number
+- Boolean
+- Undefined
+- Null as primitive,
+  and:
+- Bigint
+- Symbol
+- Object as non-primitive.

 # curly|square|angle|round brackets

 - DM: I like to pick one word, "brackets", to keep it simple.
 This is also more internationalized (i18n) You can say curly braces and parentheses (instead of round brackets).

 ## css-in-js